With only 3 ingredients and 5 minutes to make, this Garlic Butter Sauce can’t be beat. It’s the perfect garlic sauce for pizza and breadsticks!

 While it is fine to just throw a stick of butter in the pan, consider using cultured or European butter for a tangy, robust flavor.
 You can also use clarified butter, butter with milk solids and water removed.

 Wondering why yours is slightly “off” from Papa John’s or Domino?
 Probably because they use margarine instead of real butter.
 This is, in part, why their sauces don’t solidify like a real butter sauce will.
+A real copycat recipe of Papa John’s garlic sauce would include that.

 Some companies even supplement their butter sauces with vegetable oil or olive oil.
 To me, that is just greasy, so I stick with the basics.